-Thanks to advances in technology, the performance and safety of sports equipment is continually being improved.
+Thanks to advances in technology, the performance, and safety of sports equipment are continually being improved.
 New materials and better designs often shape the way sports are played, which in turn can change the strategy of the game.
 Coaches at the professional, collegiate, and interscholastic levels who are progressive and innovative take advantage of new technologies and equipment to keep their athletes ahead of the curve.
 These advances can be especially helpful to interscholastic athletic departments who want to rapidly improve their programs and their student-athletes.
 One of the latest technological improvements is the creation of smart sports equipment.

 Smart sports equipment can track, collect, and analyze data about an athlete’s techniques or performance.
-Features such as motion sensors, accelerometers, and Bluetooth connectivity are integrated into the equipment with minimal impact to its usability.
+Features such as motion sensors, accelerometers, and Bluetooth connectivity are integrated into the equipment with minimal impact on its usability.
 These enhancements have been made practical due to the reduced size and weight of their technological components to the point where they go virtually unnoticed by the user.